microsoft/react-native-windows-samples/docs/native-api/ReactInstanceSettings-api-windows.md

  [`IRedBoxHandler`](IRedBoxHandler) `RedBoxHandler`

 Provides an extension point to allow custom error handling within the react instance.
 See [`IRedBoxHandler`](IRedBoxHandler) for more information.

+### RequestDevBundle
+ bool `RequestDevBundle`

+When querying the bundle server for a bundle, should it request the dev bundle or release bundle.

 ### RequestInlineSourceMap
  bool `RequestInlineSourceMap`